Join the Peer Network! Click here to fill out the contact form and make sure to select CHW Peer Network as the subject.

 Community Health Workers are known by many names, yet the work they do unites them under a common goal: to advocate for and assist their clients to achieve the optimal level of health and wellness.

 The Minnesota Community Health Worker (CHW) Peer Network is open to professional and lay CHWs across the state, and has active members from many cultural communities.
 Our members are working in diverse settings and supporting their clients and patients on a broad scope of health concerns.
-WellShare has educated over 6,000 CHWs internationally, and has a base of almost 600 members in Minnesota.
+WellShare has educated over 6,000 CHWs internationally, and has a base of over 600 members in Minnesota.

 The Peer Network is hosted by WellShare International.
 It offers quarterly trainings for members and manages a listserv to quickly get information out to members.
 During the CHW Peer Network trainings, timely and actionable information is presented by experts to the diverse audience of CHWs.